acheong08/ChatGPT/docs/README.md

 # V1 Standard ChatGPT

-Due to recent tightening of OpenAI's security, the default endpoint has been swapped over to one provided by @pengzhile.
+~~Due to recent tightening of OpenAI's security, the default endpoint has been swapped over to one provided by @pengzhile.
 It is not open source and privacy is not guarenteed.
 Use it at your own risk.
-I am working on an open source implementation with the latest changes but that could take a while.
+I am working on an open source implementation with the latest changes but that could take a while.~~

+V1 uses a cloudflare bypass proxy to make life convenient for everyone.
+The proxy is open source: https://github.com/acheong08/ChatGPT-Proxy-V4

+To set your own deployed proxy, set the environment variable `CHATGPT_BASE_URL` to `https://yourproxy.com/api/`

 </summary>